 Pool One is the furthest of the Weston Lawns lakes from the car park and is now reserved for anglers in the lakeside cabins.
-Popular with carp anglers, it is known to hold commons and mirrors to 36lbs as well as ghost carp to 18lbs, grass carp to 6lbs and catfish running between 10lbs and 45lbs with a lot of fish in the 25lbs to 30lbs range.
+Popular with carp anglers, it is known to hold commons and mirrors to 36lbs as well as ghost carp to 23lbs, grass carp to 6lbs and catfish running between 10lbs and 45lbs with a lot of fish in the 25lbs to 30lbs range.

 In addition, perch to 5lbs 10oz and tench into double figures can be taken as well as bream to 12lbs and roach 2lbs.
 The tench favour ledgered luncheon meat whilst pellets are good for all species.

 Pool One is between six and seven feet deep throughout and many anglers fish boilies, luncheon meat or maggots either on the float, method or more traditional ledger tackle.
 The use of sweetcorn and a feeder is also popular whilst Weston Lawns own 'Central Tackle' boilies are becoming increasingly successful.

 A well tried technique is to fish tinned cubed cat or dog food over pellets, although once the fish are in the swim and feeding almost anything seems to work well.
 Popular pegs for carp anglers are near the old oak tree and those near the overhanging willow tree.
 Anglers tend to prefer to drop their baits near to the islands when fishing these pegs.